-During 2013 and 2014, the Corporation's operations, revenues, profitability and market price of the Corporation's stock were significantly impacted by the ongoing weak commodity price environment.
+From 2013 through 2015, the Corporation's operations, revenues, profitability and market price of the Corporation's stock were significantly impacted by the ongoing weak commodity price environment.
 In reviewing executive compensation, the Compensation Committee considered the steps management has taken to reduce operating and overhead costs and improve the Corporation's mining operations going forward.
 In addition, the Compensation Committee considered the significant voluntary reductions in cash compensation by management (discussed below).

-In 2014, the mix of total direct compensation payable to our Named Executive Officers was as follows:
+In 2015, the mix of total direct compensation payable to our Named Executive Officers was as follows: